etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/zzToDoDone.md

 ### todo
 * distributed traffic signal optimization
-  * make LearningDaemonThread::__copyTrainedModel() work with various method
-    * currently only care sappo
+  * cumulative learning
+    * Cumulative training based on a previously trained model
+    * --cumulative
   * add action of adjacent TL(SA) to state
     * I wonder
       * it is possible?
       * it has meaning?
+  * make LearningDaemonThread::__copyTrainedModel() work with various method
+    * currently only care sappo
 * make up the code
   * infer-TL argument related code
   * debugging related code